usevital/.github/README.md

 # .github
-Public files for NotEssential.
+Public files for the UseVital org.
 Is this in almost any stretch of the imagination useful at all?
 No.